-In its particular languages, art presents us the incomprehensible and unspeakable.
-Art reasons are communicated to us in works whenever we are able to recognize them, and aesthetic is to be considered as the way of reasoning inherent to the act of experiencing the sensible.
+In its diverse languages, art presents us with the incomprehensible and the unspeakable.
+Art’s reasons are communicated to us in works as long as we are able to recognize them, and aesthetics is to be considered as the way of reasoning inherent to the act of experiencing art and the sensible.

-Kant argued that if an aesthetic judgement were to be considered by the concept “art” it would become a logically determined judgement, thus no longer essentially aesthetic.
-Hegel insisted in the inadequacy of the term “aesthetics” for a discourse on art.
+Kant argued that if an aesthetic judgment were to be considered by the concept “art”, it would become a logically determined judgment, thus no longer essentially aesthetic.
+Hegel insisted on the inadequacy of the term “aesthetic” for a discourse on art.
 Adorno stated that “art perceived strictly aesthetically is art aesthetically misperceived”.
-Along these lines and history of aesthetic thought, we didn’t have to wait for the postmodern school and for Donald Judd to argue than an artwork “needs only to be interesting” in order to observe that the relation aesthetic and art isn’t harmonic.
-So why to associate aesthetic and art considering the state of our cultural and political contemporary moment?
-Is it worth to reconsider the notion of aesthetic without falling into anachronisms?
-This collection of essays and pieces tries to give an approach to a category that even though it surround us on every corner, it has been maltreated by its use and abuse.
-We believe that this category still can play a transcendental role when it comes to clarify the reasons and the un-reasons of our Zeitgeist.
+Along these lines and this history of aesthetic thought, we wouldn’t have had to wait for the postmodern school and for Donald Judd, who famously argued that an artwork “needs only to be interesting”, in order to realize that the relation between aesthetics and art isn’t harmonic.

 FELIPE DUQUE Contemporary Aesthetic Experience

 DARIO SRBIC Aesthetics: And Smooth and Striated Space, 572-82

 MONICA TITTON Zur Ästhetik des Normalen in der Mode

 MAXIMILIAN MAURACHER Clear Aesthetics: The Myth Of Minimalism